 People should always speak with a doctor if they are concerned about their health and not make health decisions based on at-home test results without first consulting a healthcare professional.

 Estrogens are crucial for the development and function of the reproductive organs.
 In females, they also support the development of what doctors call “secondary sex characteristics,” such as breasts.

-One type of estrogen is called estradiol, or E2, and it is primarily produced in the testicles and ovaries.
-In females, checking E2 levels can help doctors identify and explain early onset puberty.
-In males, testing these levels can help them understand the cause of delayed puberty.
+One type of estrogen is called estradiol, or E2, and the testicles and ovaries primarily produce it.
+In females, checking E2 levels can help doctors identify and explain early- or late-onset puberty.
+In males, testing these levels can help doctors understand the cause of delayed puberty.

 Follicle-stimulating hormone and luteinizing hormone

 At-home testing cannot replace in-person medical care.
 At-home test results are insufficient to diagnose a health condition, and people should not change their diet, stop or start medication, or make large lifestyle changes based on the results of an at-home test.

 A person should always discuss their at-home test results with a doctor before making these changes.

 Below, we answer some common questions about at-home hormone tests.